jermason95/Data-Certification-and-Quality-Improvement/README.md

 # Data Certification and Quality Improvement

-Since the success of the Portfolio Central Data Quality project (link), a new intitative at Barings was started called "Trust your Data", which involved standardizing other datasets and scaling out the Microsoft PowerBI dashboard.
+Since the success of the Portfolio Central Data Quality project (README.md), a new intitative at Barings was started called "Trust your Data", which involved standardizing other datasets and scaling out the Microsoft PowerBI dashboard.

 ### About